 The Classic Inca Trail 4-day is a 45 km (28 mi) journey that begins in the Sacred Valley and meanders stone roads and up to terrific Andean heights to the Sun Gate into Machu Picchu.
 The 4-day Inca Trail route is ranked moderate and can be completed by anyone in decent physical condition.
 Because it’s a high-altitude trek, we recommend arriving in Cusco a few days earlier to acclimate before doing the trek.

 From your hotel in Cusco, you’ll be driven to the town of Ollantaytambo in the Sacred Valley.
 Meet your trek team and then continue by bus to Piscacucho located at Km 82 of the railway where a checkpoint marks the beginning of the trail.
 Officials will cross-check passports against trail permits and then allow you and your group to cross a bridge that spans the Urubamba River.
+Everything carried by porters needs to be weighed at the control checkpoint.
+This process usually takes between 30-45 minutes, during which time your guide will provide additional information about the trail.

 The trail continues along nearly flat terrain until the town of Miskay.
 After a quick rest, climb up on steeper terrain to Patallacta, the first of many impressive archaeological sites along the trail.
 After replenishing your energy over a warm lunch, it’s a 2 hour hike to the first campsite at Wayllabamba.
 The day culminates with a spectacular view of the Vilnacota Ridge and its paramount peak, Mt.
 Veronica.